aronfothi/Cloud2BIM/api_client/README.md

 #### `submit_job(self, point_cloud_path: str, config_path: str) -> str`

 Submits a new point cloud conversion job.
+If a `.ptx` file is provided, it will be automatically converted to a temporary `.ply` file before submission.

 - **Args**:
     - `point_cloud_path`: Absolute or relative path to the point cloud file (PTX, XYZ, PLY).